davidly/id/README.md

 I encourage you to use exiftool, not id.
 It's much better in every possible way.
 ID was a way for me to learn about file formats.

+The number of hacks per line of code is staggering.
+Apple, Microsoft, Leica, Panasonic, Olympus, Canon, Nikon, Ricoh, and more all conspire ignore standards and make life difficult.

 Usage:

     usage: id [-e:name.jpg] [-f] [filename]